pjad6191/MIT-OCW-6.100A-Intro-to-CS-in-Python/ps1/README.md

 7. At the end of each month, your savings will be increased by the return on your investment, plus a percentage of your monthly salary (annual salary / 12).

+**Part B: Saving, with a raise**

+In the section we take into account that the user has a semi-annual raise.
+Like before, we will write a program to calculate how many months it will take to save up enough money for a down payment.
+Again we will assume that investments earn a return of r​ = 0.04 (or 4%) and the required down payment percentage is 0.25 (or 25%)

+Additions to the code:
+1. Have the user input a semi-annual salary raise semi_annual_raise​ (as a decimal percentage)
+2. After the 6th month, increase your salary by that percentage.
+Do the same after the 12

 ---

 ## 💡 Key Concepts Practiced